 Speed Up Project Loading by Not Displaying Windows

-By default, all windows in the project file are shown in the Origin workspace.
+By default, project windows are shown in the Origin workspace.
 When opening saved projects, window display depends on the Show/Hide status of the window at the time that the project was saved.
 If your project is slow to load or that the workspace has become overly crowded.
 One option is to load your project without displaying windows:

 - To configure the workspace so that project windows do not display on loading, click View: View Windows: None or right-click in the PE primary panel and choose View Windows: None.
 This setting remains in effect throughout the session unless changed.

 - Another option is to use the @PEN system variable to limit the number of windows that can display in a given folder.
 This setting takes effect the first time that you switch Project Explorer folders.
 This setting is stored in the registry and remains in effect until you change the value of @PEN.

 - A third option is to right-click the PE folder and choose Hide All Windows; or use the Window: Hide All Windows menu command.
 Note that you can save the project in this state and windows will be hidden when you reopen the project.
 Show windows by double-clicking the dimmed window icon in the lower panel of PE; or right-click on the folder in the upper panel of PE and choose Show All Windows.

 A number of things can cause Origin to run slowly.
 If Origin seems sluggish while working with a project, see this FAQ.